 Any financial instruments used to implement such strategies with respect to one or more Classes shall be assets/liabilities of the Fund as a whole but will be attributable to the relevant share class(es) and the gains/losses on, and the costs of, the relevant financial instruments will accrue solely to the relevant Class.

-As at 31 March 2019, the Fund held a USD share class which is hedged using a forward currency contract (31 March 2018: the Fund held a USD share class).
+As at 31 March 2020, the Fund held a USD share class which is hedged using a forward currency contract (31 March 2019: the Fund held a USD share class which is hedged using a forward currency contract).